 CHIN2157.
 Topical studies of ethnic minority literature from China (6 credits) By official count, Chinese population consists of fifty-six ethnic groups, but the study of Chinese literature is dominated by the study of literary texts written by Han writers.
 Many minority nationality writers, such as Tibetans, Uyghurs, Mongolians, the Miao, and the Manchu, have all written very important works of literature.
 This course will explore some of the major texts of ethnic minority literature from China and consider such issues as bilingualism, ethnicity, otherness, and empire.
-Assessment: 100% coursework.

 CHIN2159.
 Chinese documentation (6 credits) This course provides a comprehensive introduction to Chinese documentation, including formation and forms of Chinese documents, bibliography (mulu xue 目錄學), edition studies(banben xue 版本學) and textual criticism(jiaokan xue 校勘學).
 It examines the formation, nature, spread and evolution of ancient texts to illustrate the key issues in Chinese documentation.
 In order to enhance students' research capability in Chinese studies, this course also emphasizes the relationship of Chinese documentation to other research areas such as philology, literature and ancient thought studies.
-CHIN2160.
-Traditional literary relationship between China, Japan and Korea (6 credits) The course focuses on the study of the literary tradition and its varied representations in China, Japan and Korea since ancient times.
-Literary tradition is a collection of works with an underlying interconnectedness and coherence and the term literature, when applied broadly, includes art and culture.
-It is important to know the differences and similarities of East Asian literatures and to enhance the understanding of a country's uniqueness on the basis of a common East Asian society.
-The course consists of a series of public lectures, for undergraduate and postgraduate students, offered by scholars from different disciplines providing them comprehensive and cross disciplinary approaches in the studies of the literary tradition in East Asia.
 Assessment: 100% coursework.
 CHIN2162.
-Cantonese linguistics (6 credits)

-This course provides students with a fundamental understanding of the phonological, morphological and syntactic structures of Cantonese.
+Cantonese linguistics (6 credits) This course provides students with a fundamental understanding of the phonological, morphological and syntactic structures of Cantonese.
 The linguistic differences between Cantonese and Modern Standard Chinese will be examined.
 Students are expected to utilize relevant reference books and materials for further independent study.
 Assessment: 100% coursework.

 CHIN2164.
 The Analects and Chinese culture (6 credits) The Analects, or Lunyu 論語, is the representative work of Confucianism and has a tremendous influence on the development of Chinese culture.
 This course will study the text from a broad range of perspectives.
 It will first examine the philological and historical issues related to the text, such as its style and structure, time of compilation, transmission, and major commentaries.
 Moreover, through a detailed study of the original text, students will be introduced to the life of Confucius and the essence of his teachings.
 Given the wide range of subjects covered in the Analects, this course will further investigate its relationship to traditional Chinese culture as well as its value to modern Chinese society.
-Assessment: 100% coursework.
+Assessment: 50% coursework, 50% examination.
 CHIN2168.
 Modern Chinese grammar (6 credits) This course offers a comprehensive study on the morphology and syntax of Modern Chinese language.
 The characteristics and development of Modern Chinese grammar are also discussed.
 The course is aimed at promoting students' understanding of the structural rules and relationships in Modern Chinese as well as their abilities in applying their grammatical knowledge to make analyses and comments on grammatical errors and significant grammatical issues.
 Assessment: 100% coursework.

 CHIN2169.
 Modern Chinese rhetoric (6 credits) This course offers a study on the principles, devices, expressive effects and development of rhetoric in Modern Chinese.
 In addition to an intensive study on various types of figures of speech, topics like sonic rhetoric, rhetoric of words, sentences and paragraphs, style and rhetoric, and rhetoric in daily life are discussed with concrete examples.
 The course is aimed at enriching student's rhetorical knowledge, enabling them to analyze and comment critically on significant rhetorical issues, and promoting their abilities in the appreciation and application of different rhetorical devices.
 Assessment: 100% coursework.
 CHIN2170.
-Study of Zuo Zhuan (6 credits)

-This course provides students with a fundamental understanding of Zuo Zhuan's authorship, style, nature, literary features as well as its relationship with the Spring and Autumn Annals (Chunqiu) and other classics of the Confucian canon.
+Study of Zuo Zhuan (6 credits) This course provides students with a fundamental understanding of Zuo Zhuan's authorship, style, nature, literary features as well as its relationship with the Spring and Autumn Annals (Chunqiu) and other classics of the Confucian canon.
 Assessment: 100% coursework.